8 Now I say that Jesus Christ has become a servant to the circumcision for the truth of God, to confirm the promises made to the fathers,

 Jesus showed the truth and integrity of God by confirming the covenants (contracts with Israel in the Old Testament).
 God is a person of integrity.
 He would never make a promise and not keep it.
 Integrity without fact is useless.
 Data without integrity is dangerous.

 We find both perfect righteousness and truth in an absolute God.
 In Christ, we see integrity manifested in the flesh.
-Man has a modified integrity.
+Man has modified integrity.
 His integrity is relative and incomplete.
 Perfection resides only in God, and this presents a problem to man with his relative ethics.
 He cannot find his way by operation bootstraps to perfection.
-However, God found a solution to His absolute perfection by sending Christ to die for our sins—past, present and future.
+However, God found a solution to His absolute perfection by sending Christ to die for our sins—past, present, and future.
 Our only hope to relate to God is through Christ.
 The Old Testament foreshadowed His coming in scores of ways, and He personally confirmed them all by His coming.